Inspire Learning Teaching School Hub NW Facilitators

 Please complete the Facilitator Application Form and ensure that you have a supporting statement from your head teacher (or governing body if a head teacher/relevant line manager if a consultant working outside of a school context).

-Initial interviews: Interviews will be held week commencing 2.6.25
+Interviews: Interviews will be held week commencing 18.5.26

 Queries: Please email ecf@inspirelearningtsh.co.uk for queries